-NOW, THEREFORE, BE IT ORDAINED by the Town Board of the Town of Cedarburg, Ozaukee County, Wisconsin, that the following section of Chapter 320 of the Town of Cedarburg Code of Ordinances is hereby amended to read as follows:
+NOW, THEREFORE, BE IT ORDAINED by the Town Board of the Town of Cedarburg, Ozaukee County, Wisconsin, that Chapter 320 Zoning, of the Town of Cedarburg Code of Ordinances is hereby amended to read as follows:

+(The text modified with a strikethrough shall be deleted).
 (The text modified with an underline shall be added).

-(The text modified with a strikethrough shall be deleted).

 § 320-23.
-M-2 Planned Industrial & Mixed Use District.
+M-2 Planned Industrial and Mixed-Use District.